lhp9-tg/GoGitHub/README.md

 - Adds all the files to the repository
 - Makes a commit with the message "Initial commit"
 - Pushes the commit to GitHub

+> NB: Create a main branch and not a master branch